 The zRemote is an aggregation and data processing component that installs in the distributed environment.
-The zRemote offloads much of the OneAgent processing from the CICS/IMS code modules thereby reducing the MSU load incurred in instrumenting mainframe applications.
+The zRemote offloads much of the OneAgent processing from the code modules, thereby reducing the MSU load incurred in instrumenting mainframe applications.

 The sizing of the box where the zRemote runs depend on the anticipated load volume (i.e., transactions/second that should be processed by the zRemote).
 Please see the general guidelines below for planning the sizing.